ardsh/slonik-trpc/README.md

 ## Known issues

-If you're passing a select/exclude array conditionally, typescript type inference doesn't allow getting the underlying type correctly.
+If you're passing a select array conditionally, typescript type inference doesn't allow getting the underlying type correctly.
 You'll have to use type assertions in that case, use `as any` if one condition has an empty array/undefined to get all the fields returned properly.
 Otherwise typescript will only return id/name.

 ```ts
 const data = await loader.load({